£0.00

 Modern dandyism, however, emerged in stratified societies of Europe during the 1790s revolution periods, especially in London and Paris, as a form of Romanticism.

-The linkage of clothing and political protest was a particularly English characteristic in 18th-century Britain; the sociologic connotation was that dandyism embodied a reactionary form of protest against social equality and the leveling effects of egalitarian principles.
+The linkage of clothing and political protest was a particularly English characteristic in 18th-century Britain; the sociologic connotation was that dandyism embodied a reactionary form of protest against social equality and the levelling effects of egalitarian principles.

 Thus, the dandy represented a nostalgic yearning for feudal values and the ideals of the perfect gentleman and the autonomous aristocrat—referring to men with self-made personas.